nur-shuvo/SwapMind/README.md

-**Swap Mind is an interesting android application that connects nearby people to start conversation in a very constructive way.**
+Swap Mind is an interesting android mobile application that connects nearby people to start conversation in a very constructive and unique way.

 ## Core Features